dlovell/jenkins_project/README.md

 ## Setting up Security

 After the machine is spun up, you should follow Jenkins' [Standard Security Setup](https://wiki.jenkins-ci.org/display/JENKINS/Standard+Security+Setup) procedure.
+* To allow any user to view results, the 'Anonymous' user must have 'Read' permission for the 'Job' category.

 **Failing to heed this warning may result in your EC2 machine being hijacked by bitcoin miners.**

 ## Extras